Upgrading a High Availability Cluster

 Once the secondary has booted back up, login and confirm that it is running as expected.
 If all services are active, the CARP status is OK, and so on then it is time to test.
 Force a failover from the primary node by placing it into maintenance mode (See Testing Failover) and observe what happens on the secondary.
 If the secondary takes over OK and traffic continues to flow, then it is OK to proceed.

 With the primary node in maintenance mode, it is safe to upgrade without additional interference.
-Initiate the OS upgrade and let the system reboot.
+Initiate the upgrade and let the node reboot.
 Once it has rebooted, confirm that local services are running as expected and then take the node out of maintenance mode.

-With both units on the current OS and active, run some final tests to ensure that services are operational, traffic is flowing, and that the CARP, DHCP, and other status areas are all running properly.
+With both nodes on the current version and active, run final tests to ensure that services are operational, traffic is flowing, and that the CARP, DHCP, and other status areas are all running properly.